 Django is quicker to install.
-It could take a few seconds and requires a created virtualenv and then just to run a pip install command.
-It takes a little bit more time to install Rails.
-First, you have to install bundle and gem and then run the gem install rails command.
+It can take just a few seconds and requires a created virtual end then running a pip install command.
+Rails takes a little longer to install.
+First, you have to install bundle and gem, and then run the gem install rails command.

-There are plenty of third-party libraries and a lot of platforms are able for free so you can learn about them.
-We would recommend you Django Packages, and it is really hard to find a better one if you are looking for a Django Apps.
-Unfortunately, Rails is not supported with such a hidden treasure.
+For Django, there are plenty of third-party libraries and lots of platforms available for free to help you learn about them.
+We would recommend Django Packages.
+It is really hard to find a better one if you are looking for Django Apps.
+Unfortunately, Rails is not supported by such a hidden treasure.

-It's steep for Rails, because you have to pick up a lot of independent concepts, so it's highly recommended for seasoned programmers.
-Meanwhile, you can learn Django a bit faster, due to the better readability of the code, so it will be a good choice for beginners.
+The learning curve is steep for Rails.
+Because you have to pick up a lot of independent concepts, it's highly recommended that you use a seasoned programmer.
+Meanwhile, you can learn Django a bit faster, due to the better readability of the code, so it is a good choice for beginners.

 Community and support

-From the point of view of the programming language
+From the point of view of programming language

-From a user point of view, the app is identical no matter how it's built and what framework has been used.
-If Instagram has been developed with RoR, not with Django, it would be the same Instagram we like and use.
+From a user’s point of view, the app is identical no matter how it was built and what framework has been used.
+If Instagram had been developed with RoR instead of with Django, it would still be the same Instagram we like and use today.
 The difference is under the cover.

-The main difference contains in the programming languages, philosophy, and approach.
+The main difference is in the programming languages, philosophy, and approach.
 Python is more about obviousness, while Ruby is about flexibility and freedom.

 Notable open-source projects

-Bootcamp.
-It is a simple and enterprise network with a simple feed app on the front page.
-You can take Bootcamp as an enterprise Twitter-like microblog;
+Bootcamp - Bootcamp is a simple concept of an enterprise social network with a simple feed app on the front page, similar to Twitter.

-Woid.
-Django based web crawler that sorts top stories from a website you like to read.
-It is a good example of a fairly simple Django open-source project that shows how to do simple web-crawling;
+Woid - Woid is a Django based web crawler that sorts top stories from a website you like to read.
+It is a good example of a fairly simple Django open-source project that shows how to do simple web-crawling.

-Parsifal.
-This tool performs a systematic literature review that requires a huge amount of time from the researcher;
+Parsifal - Parsifal is a tool that performs systematic literature reviews that require a huge amount of time from the researcher.

-Bloodhound.
-Another web-crawler, which purpose is tracking and indexing price movements on retail stores on a daily basis.
+Bloodhound - Bloodhound is another web-crawler, whose purpose is tracking and indexing price movements on retail stores on a daily basis.

 Ruby on Rails:

-Spree Commerce.
-With this open-source platform, you can build online storefronts.
-Some well-known brands, like Lavazza, for example, uses this platform;
+Spree Commerce - Spree Commerce is an open-source platform that can be used to build online storefronts.
+Some well-known brands like Lavazza, for example, use this platform.

 Refinery CMS.
-This Ruby on Rails based content management system is a classy out-of-the-box solution.
-It is available for free and supported by a large community;
+Refinery CMS is a content management system that offers classy out-of-the-box solutions.
+It is available for free and supported by a large community.

 Fat-Free CRM.
-This is a customer relationship management platform that provides automate sales processes.
-It handles managing contacts, lead tracking, customer databases and quotes.
+Fat-Free CRM is a customer relationship management platform that provides automated sales processes.
+It handles managing contacts, lead tracking, customer databases, and quotes.

-You can go with Django if your team prefers Django philosophy, works with Python and believes that documentation is the best friend.
-It is also a right decision if you have to work with Python libraries, like machine learning apps, etc.
+You can go with Django if your team prefers the Django philosophy, works with Python, and believes that documentation is your best friend.
+It is also the right decision if you have to work with Python libraries, like machine learning apps, etc.

 Advantages of Django

-As a developer, you have more control when choosing configuration options and layout;
+More control when choosing configuration options and layouts

-It is really stronger and useful in such areas as analytics, scientific programming, data manipulation, system administration.
+Stronger and more useful in areas such as analytics, scientific programming, data manipulation, and system administration

-If a wide range of plugins is ok for you – that's will be a bonus!
+If a wide range of plugins is ok for you – that'll be a bonus!
 Ruby on Rails is a framework that does the work for you, and its web-oriented community will give you a solid backup.

 Benefits of using Ruby on Rails